CompTIA Certification Guide

 Project+: Project+ certificate holders often work as project managers, coordinators, directors, or team leaders in projects.

-Server+: Storage and server administrators and server support or IT/server technicians are all roles for server professionals.
+Server+: Storage and server administrators, server support, or IT/server technicians are all roles for server professionals.

 Network+: Network+ professionals are typically employed in network-related positions such as network analysts, administrators, or support specialists.
 Network engineers, field technicians, and network help desk technicians are all options for credential holders.